Moin Uddin Sarkar

-Moin Uddin Sarkar (29 March 1929 - 15 March 1998) is a Bangladeshi politician.
+Moin Uddin Sarkar (29 March 1929 – 15 March 1998) was a Bangladeshi politician.
 He was elected a member of parliament for Rangpur-7 in the 1979 Bangladeshi general election for the Bangladesh Nationalist Party.

 Early life and education

 Sarkar was born on 29 March 1929 in Kisamot Sherpur village, Gangachara Upazila, Rangpur District, British India (now Bangladesh).
-He was graduated with an Bachelor of Arts.
+He graduated with a Bachelor of Arts.

 Career

-Moin Uddin Sarkar was elected Chairman of Betgari Union in 1973.
+Sarkar was elected Chairman of Betgari Union in 1973.
 In 1977 he was re-elected to the post.
 He held the post until 1984.
 He was elected a member of parliament for constituency Rangpur-7 as a Bangladesh Nationalist Party candidate in the 1979 Bangladeshi general election.

+Death

+Sarkar died on 15 March 1998, at the age of 68.